Unjoyous? Is that a word?

 2020 was a Hell of a Year (yes, both meanings there), but I'll finish this with some cool things I did, if you're interested:

-• I moved to America and started what is quite literally my dream PhD study at the exact university I wanted.
-It turned out to be a little different in reality as I haven’t actually studied at the campus yet, but I’m still here, and it’s wild to think that it worked out.
-That I actually made it over here in this fucking year.
+different in reality as I haven’t actually studied at the campus yet, but I’m still here, and it’s wild to think that

-• I also played a bunch of Majora’s Mask and wrote about it, a series I then seemingly abandoned as soon as I moved to America.
+This year was dominated by that move.
+I applied in January, so it has quite literally been my entire 2020 focused on how and why and whether I was able to start studying and moving across the Atlantic. - I also played a bunch of Majora’s Mask and wrote about it, a series I then seemingly abandoned as soon as I moved to America.
 It wasn’t fully intentionally, I have brought the saves and everything over so I could continue; it just… didn’t happen.
 I wasn’t as motivated to do it, I think.

-• Other than that, I wrote not a lot on the blog, but what I wrote I’m pretty happy with.
+- Other than that, I wrote not a lot on the blog, but what I wrote I’m pretty happy with.
 From an essay on drinking and Disco Elysium, to a long one on K-pop, to this piece about Outer Wilds, which was a thing I said last year I didn’t know how to write about, and it’s honestly one of my favourite things I’ve written.

-• I then also wrote twice (here and here) about living in America for the first couple of months.
+- I then also wrote twice (here and here) about living in America for the first couple of months.
 I’ll probably continue that series in the next year as hopefully things will start to open up and I can actually… experience… America a bit more.

-• I also did a talk on Detective games at FDG, which you should go check out!
+- I also did a talk on Detective games at FDG, which you should go check out!
 I’m pretty proud of that paper and the talk is not bad, either (although it’s online and I stuttered quite a bit, but it’s okay).

 (Yes, the top image is of rain in California.
 One of the 4 days since I've gotten here where it has rained).